mxmlnkn/ratarmount/README.md

                         (default: False)

 Tar Options:
-  --gnu-incremental     Will strip octal modification time prefixes from file paths, which appear
+  --detect-gnu-incremental
-                        in GNU incremental backups created with GNU tar with the --incremental or --listed-incremental options. (default: None) --no-gnu-incremental  If specified, will never strip octal modification prefixes and will also not do automatic detection. (default: True) -e ENCODING, --encoding ENCODING
+                        If specified, will automatically try to detect GNU tar incremental files and, if so, will strip octal modification prefixes.
+Note that this is only a heuristic derived by testing 1000-10000 file entries.
+If you are sure it is an incremental TAR, use --gnu-incremental instead. (default: False) --gnu-incremental     Will strip octal modification time prefixes from file paths, which appear in GNU incremental backups created with GNU tar with the --incremental or --listed-incremental options. (default: False) --no-gnu-incremental  If specified, will never strip octal modification prefixes and will also not do automatic detection. (default: False) -e ENCODING, --encoding ENCODING
                         Specify an input encoding used for file names among others in the TAR.
                         This must be used when, e.g., trying to open a latin1 encoded TAR on an